INFORMSJoC/2024.0575/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# CacheTest
+# Two-stage estimation and variance modeling for latency-constrained variational quantum algorithms

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Two-stage estimation and variance modeling for latency-constrained variational quantum algorithms](https://doi.org/10.1287/ijoc.2024.0575) by Yunsoo Ha, Sara Shashaani, and Matt Menickelly.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Two-Stage Estimation and Variance Modeling for Latency-Constrained Variational Quantum Algorithms](https://doi.org/10.1287/ijoc.2024.0575) by Yunsoo Ha, Sara Shashaani, and Matt Menickelly.

 ## Cite